Amar-Zaidi/Bsic-Html-website/README.md

 # Bsic-Html-website
-This is simple Html website maded using HTML
+This is simple Html website builted using HTML